hlemcke/formatus/doc/formatus_use_cases.md

 or some copied text will be inserted.

-The inserted character or copied text will have the format settings from the format-bar.
-It this is identical to either the preceding or following text then the new text will just be appended to the preceding text or inserted at start of the following.
+The inserted character or copied text will have the format settings from the format-bar which are the formats at start of the selected range of text.